SobieskiSat/Satellite/README.md

 # Satellite
-Code for satellite and antenna board
+Code for satellite
 ## Use
-Upload examples>Transmitter to satellite board. <br/>
-Upload examples>Antenna to antenna board. <br/>
-Use examples>Sensor_test to check sensor readings.
+run by station.py